AdobeDocs/experience-manager-65.de-DE/help/forms/using/document-details-renderer.md

 Neue HTML-Formulare werden durch die NewHTMLTaskForm-Ansicht gerendert.

-Wenn ein XDP-Formular mit dem in CRX bereitgestellten Mobile Forms-Paket als HTML gerendert wird, wird dem Formular auch zusätzliches `FormBridge`-Javascript hinzugefügt, das verschiedene Methoden für das Speichern und Senden von Formulardaten verfügbar macht.
+When an XDP Form is rendered as HTML using the mobile forms package deployed on CRX, it also adds additional `FormBridge`JavaScript to the form, which exposes different methods for saving and submitting form data.

-Dieses Javascript unterscheidet sich von dem, auf das oben unter „PDF-Formulare“ verwiesen wird, erfüllt jedoch einen ähnlichen Zweck.
+Dieses JavaScript unterscheidet sich von dem oben genannten, dient jedoch einem ähnlichen Zweck.

 >[!NOTE]
 >